 Cottage | 2 bedrooms | sleeps 5

 Our cottage is a superb stone converted barn in the picturesque 200 year old farmstead of Higher Hendham Barns which has eight cottages.
-We live in Pillar Barn which is the largest cottage, and have recently purchased three of the other barns to rent out for holiday lets - see links to Swallow Barn and Kingfisher Barn below.
+We live in Pillar Barn which is the largest cottage, and have recently purchased three of the other barns to rent out for holiday lets - see details of Swallow Barn and Kingfisher Barn below.
+All three cottages are adjacent and with the use of a large shared courtyard, they are perfect for several families or large groups staying together.
 Woodpecker Barn has been furnished and equipped to provide the highest quality self catering accommodation.

 The cottage is reverse level with a stunning open plan living area on the first floor with a large lounge area with a sofa and two armchairs, dining table for up to six, and a very well equipped kitchen with a full range of appliances - dishwasher, washing machine and tumble dryer, electric hob and fan oven, microwave and fridge.

-The cottage has a high vaulted ceiling with stunning dark beams and is very cosy in the winter but also fantastic in the summer with double doors opening out onto a private patio.
-This is a real sun trap and sheltered from any westerly breeze and can be used all year round for 'al fresco' dining with a Weber BBQ and a comfortable teak table, chairs, umbrella, and a sun loungers.
-From a door downstairs is access onto the shared courtyard with additional seating and play area for children.
+The cottage has a high vaulted ceiling with white painted beams and is very cosy in the winter but also fantastic in the summer with double doors opening out onto a private patio.
+This is a real sun trap and sheltered from any westerly breeze and can be used all year round for sitting outside and 'al fresco' dining From a door downstairs is access into the shared courtyard with a beautiful large teak table and chairs, sun umbrella, and Weber BBQ.
+There is a large patio with further seating and sun loungers.

 The main bedroom has a comfortable kingsize bed and the second large bedroom has a double bed and also a single bed.
 We can provide a travel cot, high chair and stair gate for those with a baby or young children.
 Both bedrooms have good quality duvets, bed linen and towels, a wardrobe and drawers for clothes.
 The family bathroom has a combined bath and shower